 Phone Number: 821-4324

-Jennifer Calabrese will be the seventh grade school counselor and editor of our monthly School Counseling Newsletter, which keeps families informed about upcoming events.
-This will be her sixth year as a Warhawk, but she comes to us from Gilbert Middle School where she worked for five years.
-Her undergraduate degree is in Psychology from Charter Oak State College and she has a Master of Science in School Psychology from Connecticut State University.
-In her free time, she enjoys cooking, exercising, visiting her family, and playing with her dog, Bailey.
+Jennifer Calabrese will be the eighth grade school counselor and editor of our monthly School Counseling Calendar, which keeps families informed about upcoming events.
+This will be her sseventh year as a Warhawk, but she comes to us from Gilbert Middle School where she worked for five years.
+Her undergraduate degree is in Psychology from Charter Oak State College and she has a Master of Science in School Psychology from Southern Connecticut State University.
+In her free time, she enjoys cooking, exercising, visiting her family, and playing with her dog, Bailey, and kitty Meeka.

 - E-Mail: Meredith Thomas